kortney-lee/wihy_app/ENGAGEMENT_DASHBOARD_GUIDE.md

 ## Mobile-Friendly
 The dashboard is fully responsive:
-- ✅ Works on phones, tablets, desktops
+- [OK] Works on phones, tablets, desktops
-- ✅ Touch-friendly buttons
+- [OK] Touch-friendly buttons
-- ✅ Readable charts and stats
+- [OK] Readable charts and stats
-- ✅ Easy to share their link on mobile
+- [OK] Easy to share their link on mobile

 ## Common Questions